an urban girl’s guide

 A George is above all that, in fact, a real George cares nothing for your ass, except to tell you either, “Needs work, walk more”, or “Ass, is O.K., no need for changes.”
 He knows no higher praise, even if you've logged 1,000 km. a week on your Stairmaster and can crack walnuts between your cheeks.
 A George will not let you get a swelled head.

-Herewith is a guide to some of the conundrums A George may help you with, the care and feeding of A George and how and where you might find one…if you’re lucky.
+Herewith is a guide to some of the conundrums A George may help you with, the care of A George and how and where you might find one…if you’re lucky.

 A George is efficient, tacit, direct and uses an economy of expression; the shortest distance between two points (his judgement and his direction) is a straight one.
 Just so you know.

-But if, on a lonely February 14th, after scoffing that half pound of Quality Street chocolates you bought yourself, then guzzling a bottle of domestic fizz, suddenly see your George romantically through 'champagne goggles’, the fastest way to chill that warm fuzzy fantasy is this: imagine your George scooping the poop out of the kitty's litter box, trimming his nose hairs over the kitchen sink or reposing on your couch grooming his toenails...in only his briefs.
+But if, on a lonely February 14th, after scoffing that half pound of Quality Street chocolates you bought yourself, then guzzling a bottle of domestic fizz, suddenly see your George romantically through 'champagne goggles’, the fastest way to chill that warm fuzzy fantasy is this: imagine your George trimming his nose hairs over the kitchen sink or reposing on your couch grooming his toenails...in only his briefs.
 Sober now?

 This is also how A George toughens you-up, to be firm and confident in your own taste.
 Once you have gone through this trial, he will suddenly declare “It’s pleasing.”
 He will never say, “It’s good”, for there is always more work to be done, and George knows you shouldn’t be over-confident.
 That’s not creative and George wants to help you find your inner creative.